Wolfever/UCLmaps/README.md

 1. Search icon made by Freepik from www.flaticon.com
 1. Backward arrow icon by Freepik from www.flaticon.com
 1. Close icon by Madebyoliver from www.flaticon.com

+### Following are changes that have been made
+1. Adding an event listener for resizing
+1. No extra step to see details.
+Just show an infowindow and detailed information
+1. Semantic tags for html
+1. element classes and ids using lower case letters
+1. deleting closing slash /
+1. Error handling when google map doesn't load
+1. scripts put to bottom for optimization
+1. using panto in google maps
+1. marker animation when activated
+1. use bindings to close and show menu and resize map!
+1. setvisible to improve speed
+1. Use binding to resize map
+1. Include a favicon in header
+1. Code quality check, js/css/html